-- If your child needs to receive over the counter medication (Tylenol, Ibuprofen, Benadryl, cough medicine) administered by school staff please complete and sign the "Administering Medication to Students" form and return it to the office. - If your 7 12 grade child is reliable to administer the over the counter medication (Tylenol, Ibuprofen, Benadryl, cough medicine) please complete and sign the "Administering Medication to Students" form, and check self-administer/carry. - Medication must be in original container.
-Medication should be labeled with student name.
-Container must have a clear expiration date. - Dose of medication cannot exceed manufacturer's recommended dosage; otherwise a physician/dentists signature will also be required.
+- If your child needs to receive over the counter medication (Tylenol, Ibuprofen, Benadryl, cough medicine, etc.) during school hours, parent/guardian must complete and sign the "Administering Medication to Students" form and return it to the office. - If the parent/guardian deems their 7th-12th grade student reliable to administer the over the counter medication (Tylenol, Ibuprofen, Benadryl, cough medicine, etc.) please complete and sign the "Administering Medication to Students" form, and check self-administer/carry. - The school nurse will review the form to verify it is filled out correctly and is complete.

+- Medication must be in the original container.
+Medication should be labeled with the student's name.
+The container must have a clear expiration date. - Dose of medication cannot exceed manufacturer's recommended dosage; otherwise a physician/dentists signature will also be required. - If a non-prescription medication is not approved by the FDA then a physician signature is required. - For the safety and protection of students, food supplements and natural products will not be given during the school day.